What is a Hernia?

 If a hernia erupts where your stomach and esophagus meet it’s referred to as a hiatal hernia.

-There are many ways a hernia can be repaired.
-Manufacturers such s Gore Medical, Ethicon, and Davol have all made variations of devices that are used to repair hernias.
+There are several ways a hernia can be repaired.
+Below is a list of some the manufacturers that have created hernia mesh products and devices that are used to repair hernias.

 There are two groups of these types of devices: biologic and synthetic.